combine-org/combine-org.github.io/content/authors/SBO/_index.md

 user_groups:
 - Associated Standards

+interests:

+- The <a rel="nofollow" class="external text" href="http://co.mbine.org/standards/sbo"> Systems Biology Ontology (SBO) </a> is a set of controlled, relational vocabularies of terms commonly used in Systems Biology, and in particular in computational modeling.

+- Each element of an SBML file carries an optional attribute sboTerm which value must be a term from SBO.

+- Each symbol of SBGN is associated with an SBO term.

 ---

-The <a rel="nofollow" class="external text" href="http://co.mbine.org/standards/sbo"> Systems Biology Ontology (SBO) </a> is a set of controlled, relational vocabularies of terms commonly used in Systems Biology, and in particular in computational modeling.

-Each element of an SBML file carries an optional attribute sboTerm which value must be a term from SBO.

-Each symbol of SBGN is associated with an SBO term.